A 1946 novel by Eric Hodgins.

 The story is was inspired by Hodgins's own experience building his home.

-Adapted into a 1948 CaryGrant & Myrna Loy film of the same name.
+Adapted into a 1948 Creator/CaryGrant & Myrna Loy film of the same name.

 The Tom Hanks film ''The Money Pit'' was intended to be a modern version, except the house doesn't get torn down and rebuilt.